 Steve Sottong is a backyard beekeeper in Eureka.
 His wife Joy Thomas was co-teacher in 2015 and he served as the beekeeping tech and photo show expert in 2016.

-To be notified of future offerings of "Practical Beekeeping," be sure to get on the College of eLearning & Extended Education mailing list.
+To be notified of future offerings of "Practical Beekeeping," be sure to get on the College of Extended Education & Global Engagement mailing list.